-Embark believes in making Sri Lanka rabies-free by conducting vaccination and population management programs.
-Three large scale catch-neuter-vaccinate-release (CNVR) programs are currently conducted in Jaffna, Sigiriya and Colombo.
-Vaccinations administered to at least 70% of dogs in a selected area creates a barrier which effectively stops the spread of the rabies virus, whilst sterilization helps manage the population and thereby the spread of disease in the longer term.
-It also creates happier dogs as a result as many are subject to a continuous cycle of reproduction.
+Embark believes in making Sri Lanka free of rabies by conducting vaccination and population control programs.
+We have successfully completed mass sterilization and vaccination programs in Jaffna, Sigiriya and Colombo during the past years.
+Vaccinating at least 70 -80% of the dog population in a selected area create a barrier which effectively controls the spread of rabies, while sterilization helps manage the population resulting control of the spread of disease.

-Day programs have been and are conducted at present in Hospitals, Hotels, Universities, communities and other government and private organisations where caring citizens have sought out Embark’s help to provide a sustainable and humane solution to the problem of overpopulation.
+Day programs have been and are conducted at present in Hospitals, Hotels, Universities, communities and other government and private organisations where caring citizens have sought Embark’s support to provide a sustainable and humane solution to the problem of over-population.

 Embark works with many veterinary partners to vaccinate and sterilise street dogs who are looked after by communities.
 All pups given up for adoption are vaccinated against rabies, distemper and parvo, and the females are sterilized.
-Embark advises that male dogs also be sterilized when they reach the weight and age required for surgery, neutering of male dogs is also offered free of charge by Embark.
+Embark advises on neutering the male dogs at the right age which prevents aggression and roaming.

-The number of human rabies deaths in Sri Lanka has declined from 377 in 1973 to 19 in 2014.
-Falling rabies figures and manageable numbers of street dogs lead to a more harmonious relationship between animals and people.
+The number of human rabies deaths in Sri Lanka has declined from 377 in 1973 to 8 in 2018.
+The reducing figures and the manageable street dog population leads to a more harmonious relationship between animals and humans.

 The spread of rabies has decreased drastically over the years, however it still poses a threat to both humans and animals.
 The main reason for deaths in Sri Lanka are non-vaccination of dogs against rabies.

 The combination of sterilization and vaccination is vital in the attempt to eradicate rabies and manage population growth.
 In conducting these programs, Embark ensures international standards are maintained both on the field and in house.